 How do you come back from this!
 When the majority of your beloved childrens lives have been filled with so many untruths; out and out lies, How?
 I have just about lost, one of my children to this evil persons words, and my other child has grown into a wonderful, thoughtful man, whom takes the time to listen and understand me and my illness.
-(Update: that has taken a turn for the worst) The worst part is, he may be suffering like I have, with depression, arthritis, and possibly Fibro (if not now, maybe soon).
+(Update: that has taken a turn, but hopefully temporary) The worst part is, he may be suffering like I have, with depression, arthritis, and possibly Fibro (if not now, maybe soon).
 I wouldn’t wish this illness on anyone, especially my children!
 My other child, ha, when I talk with him, he only asks if he can get what I have; when I tell him I have been recently diagnosed with Rheumatoid Arthritis (he already has Osteoarthritis I believe), and asks what other bad genes I may have passed on to him?
-Rarely does he ask how I’m doing, and when he does… I sugarcoat it like I’ve learnt to do with everyone over the years.
+Rarely does he ask how I’m doing, and when he does… I sugarcoat it like I’ve learnt to do with everyone, over the years.
 He’ll ask “Did you get a job yet?”
 Knowing full well, I can’t work and why.
 But of course there is that other not so lovely person (ex’s wife), telling him I’m not really sick, for her various ridiculous reasons.
 Like, because I wore heels and makeup to my sons wedding, that makes me a liar?
 We were sitting the entire time!
 Now had I needed to stand for awhile, or walk for a distance, heels would not have been worn, or I’d have a back up pair of flats.
 We put makeup on to feel normal, it’s our mask(!) to hide behind, so as not to allow others to see our Fibro faces.
 Is there something wrong with this woman?
 Hasn’t she talked enough nonsense about me?
-But then, I have to realize, she’s like so many others… they just don’t want to believe, out of their own ignorance, and there’s nothing you can really do about that!
+But then, I have to realize, she’s like so many others… they just do not want to believe, out of their own ignorance, and there’s nothing you can really do about that!